jtmoore13/cell-dists/README.md

     -----

-    - Once you are ready to input code for the non-DAPI channels, this is the code to input:
+    - Once you are ready to input code for the non-DAPI channels, this is the new code to input:
         ```
         run("16-bit");
         setAutoThreshold("Default dark no-reset");